-- 1. Statement about the firm that describes history, competencies and resumes of the principal and of all professionals who will be involved in the work, including the following: - Management level understanding of how municipal services are financed and delivered - Familiarity with the CKH Act, the role and functions of LAFCOs, and the MSR process

-- Experience with and knowledge of the financial structure and challenges of public and nonprofit healthcare service systems - Experience in governmental organization analysis, including performance measurement and evaluation - Ability to facilitate and synthesize input from a variety of sources - Ability to interpret varied financial, budget and planning documents - Experience with the public input process and presentation and dissemination of information to local agencies and the public for review and comment - Availability of all professionals who will be involved in the work, including any subconsultants. - 2.
+- 1. Statement about the firm that describes history, competencies and resumes of the principal and of all professionals who will be involved in the work, including the following: - Management level understanding of how municipal services are financed and delivered - Familiarity with the CKH Act, the role and functions of LAFCOs, and the MSR process - Experience in governmental organization analysis, including performance measurement and evaluation - Ability to facilitate and synthesize input from a variety of sources - Ability to interpret varied financial, budget and planning documents - Experience with the public input process and presentation and dissemination of information to local agencies and the public for review and comment - Availability of all professionals who will be involved in the work, including any sub-consultants. - 2.
 Identification of the lead professional responsible for the project and others who will be involved in the day-to-day work. - 3.
 Identification of any sub-consultants who will be involved.
 If sub-consultants are proposed, describe the work they will perform and include the same information for each sub-consultant as required for items 1 and 2 above. - 4.
 Description of the anticipated approach for this project, discussion of any suggested changes and/or additional details relating to the draft scope of services. - 5.
 Statement of similar or related experience completed within the last three years and references for each such project, including contact name, address, phone number and email address. - 6.
 An overall project schedule, including the timing of major work tasks. - 7.
 Disclosure of potential conflicts of interest with local agencies in Contra Costa County. - 8.
 Identification of any information, materials and/ or work assistance required from the Contra Costa LAFCO to complete the project. - 9.
 The anticipated project cost, including: - a.
 A not-to-exceed total budget amount. - b.
 The cost and estimated work hours for each major work task identified in the draft scope of services. - c.
 The hourly rates for each person who will be involved in the work, including the rates for any sub-consultants.